B2B Customer Retention Strategies

 Although there are plenty of strategies to generate new leads, this is one tactic that brings in new leads while reigniting your relationship with an inactive customer.

-For a less direct — but still appreciated — approach, your CSM can engage with clients via social media.
+For a less direct — but still appreciated — approach, your consultant can engage with clients via social media.

 Engage with them on social media

-Once your CSM is following them, they can engage with their content by reacting, commenting, and sharing their posts.
-This makes it more likely clients will remember their Consultant.
-It also allows for your CSM to stay up-to-date with their latest news which will help them decide other solutions they can cross-sell or upsell.
+Once your consultant is following them, they can engage with their content by reacting, commenting, and sharing their posts.
+This makes it more likely clients will remember their success manager.
+It also allows for your consultant to stay up-to-date with their latest news which will help them decide other solutions they can cross-sell or upsell.

 You can also assign some of your customer service reps to responding to customers’ posts and comments that mention your company.

-If you are looking for a more personalized approach to re-engagement, your CSM can even send their clients a letter.
+If you are looking for a more personalized approach to re-engagement, your consultant can even send their clients a letter.

 Sending letters to your B2B clients